Skip to content

 --version

-Prints version information and exit with a zero code.
+Prints version information and exits with code 0.

 oracletrace --version